MAGIC-AI4Med/KEEP/README.md

 ## Knowledge Construction and Encoding
 For knowledge graph construction, we download the knowledge structure from  [Disease Ontolog (DO)](https://disease-ontology.org/do/).
 Then, we search for synonyms in [Unified Medical Language System (UMLS)](https://www.nlm.nih.gov/research/umls/index.html) based on the ```UMLS_CUI``` of each entity and construct the final **KG**.

 For disease knowledge encoding, we train the knowldge encoder similar with our previous work [KEP](https://github.com/MAGIC-AI4Med/KEP).
 You could find more detailed information in the repository.
+In this part, we use four A100 GPUs.

 ## Vision-language Pre-training